-City Approves up to $275 million in Tax Breaks for Developers
+City STILL Approves up to $275 million in Tax Breaks for Developers

-Since NEW income from new construction (commercial rent, apartment rental, etc.) built using this enormous tax break must go to bond holders, developers, the HRA or Port Authority for 25 years per the TIF agreement, new costs resulting from construction would need to be paid by the rest of the City's taxpayers during those 25 years.
+Since NEW income from new construction (commercial rent, apartment rental, etc.) built using this enormous tax break must go to bond holders, developers, the HRA or Port Authority for 25 years per the TIF agreement, new costs resulting from construction would need to be paid by the rest of the City's taxpayers during those 25 years, most frequently, this need is felt first by schools which do not have access to the 'increment' to defer costs for new students and must turn, once again to local property owners to help with these new expenses (see article below).

 This video click here explains why the City taking the equivalent of 10% of total tax revenues out of the public's hands for 25 years can be a real expensive proposition!